Washingtonwei/use-case-style-guide/use-case-templates/README.md

   <tr>
     <td>Assumptions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
-      If the job is too large, the system prompts the User to select to run the report immediately or to schedule a time for it to run.
-The system will display a projected run time, based on historical run times.
+      If the job is too large, the System prompts the User to select to run the report immediately or to schedule a time for it to run.
+The System will display a projected run time, based on historical run times.
     </td>
   </tr>